kalpataru/HackShop/README.md

 HackShop
 ========

-This is a google chrome extension.
+This is a google chrome extension using google search API.
 This hack enables the user to get prices and reviews of a product inline( then and there ) with the help of just a RIGHT CLICK which gives a rich visual comparison experience.
 Also user can mail that feedback as a recommendation to his friends or relatives.

 Description